Safeguarding Policy

 Section 175 of the Education Act 2002 and the regulations under Section 157 place a duty on the Governing Body to have arrangements in place to ensure safeguarding and promoting the welfare of children.
 The Governors recognise that children have a fundamental right to be protected from harm or exploitation and that pupils cannot learn effectively unless they feel secure.
 The Governors will, therefore, provide a school environment which promotes self-confidence, a feeling of worth and the knowledge that children’s concerns will be listened to and acted upon.

-Winchelsea school is committed to ensuring that best practice is adopted when working with all children, offering them support and protection and accepts that it has a legal and moral responsibility to implement procedures, to provide a duty of care for children, to safeguard their well-being and to protect them from abuse.
+Winchelsea School is committed to ensuring that best practice is adopted when working with all children, offering them support and protection and accepts that it has a legal and moral responsibility to implement procedures, to provide a duty of care for pupils, to safeguard their well-being and to protect them from abuse.

 The Purpose of this Policy is to:

-• Afford protection for all children at Winchelsea;
+• Afford protection for all pupils at Winchelsea;

-• Enable staff and volunteers to safeguard and promote the welfare of children;
+• Enable staff and volunteers to safeguard and promote the welfare of pupils;

 • Promote a culture which makes the school a safe place to learn.

-• The child’s welfare is of paramount importance and all children have the right to be protected from abuse and neglect;
+• The pupil’s welfare is of paramount importance and all pupils have the right to be protected from abuse and neglect;

 • All employees and volunteers will receive safeguarding training appropriate to their role.
-This is to ensure all staff are aware of the signs and symptoms of abuse and neglect, how to identify children who may benefit from early help, raise awareness of the wide range of safeguarding issues and how to help to respond and support the children in their care;
+This is to ensure all staff are aware of the signs and symptoms of abuse and neglect, how to identify those who may benefit from early help, raise awareness of the wide range of safeguarding issues and how to help to respond and support the pupils in their care;

-• Children who are being abused, neglected or at risk of harm will only tell people they trust and with whom they feel safe and that any member of staff needs to be able to respond appropriately to a child who discloses evidence of abuse or raises other concerns about their welfare;
+• Pupils who are being abused, neglected or at risk of harm will only tell people they trust and with whom they feel safe.
+Any member of staff needs to be able to respond appropriately to a pupil who discloses evidence of abuse or raises other concerns about their welfare;

-• It is essential that all employees own practice and behaviour puts children’s welfare first and cannot be misconstrued in any way and does not contravene accepted good practice;
+• It is essential that all employees own practice and behaviour puts pupil’s welfare first and cannot be misconstrued in any way and does not contravene accepted good practice;

 • All staff and volunteers are made aware that they should report any concerns about safeguarding practice or any concerns about staff to the Headteacher (or Chair of Governors if concern regards the Headteacher) or to the Local Authority Designated Officer (LADO) or Ofsted.